OleRoss/download-confluence-scroll-pdf/README.md

 # Export confluence scroll pdf action

 This action exports a confluence page and downloads it using scroll pdf.
-It ouputs the path of the resuling pdf.
+It outputs the path of the resulting pdf.

 ## Inputs

 ### `server-url`
 **Required** Url of the server to be downloaded from.
 Default `"https://scroll-pdf.us.exporter.k15t.app"`.
 ### `page`
-**Required** Id of the page to be exported.
+**Required** ID of the page to be exported.
 Default `"World"`.
 ### `scope`
 **template** The scope of the action.
 Default `"descendants"`.
 ### `template`
-**Required** Id of the scroll pdf template.
+**Required** ID of the scroll pdf template.
 Default `"com.k15t.scroll.pdf.default-template-documentation"`.

 ## Outputs

 ### `path`
-Path to the created pdf file
+Path to the created PDF file

 ## Example usage